Pastoral Care at Catmose College

 Sarah Crankshaw

-Client Services Receptionist (Attendance)
+Client Services Adviser (Attendance)

 Sarah plays an integral role within the Client Services team.
 A key role of Sarah’s is managing the College attendance on a daily basis.
 The careful attention to detail allows the effective running of the College, to ensure all students are safe and accounted for.
-As front of house, Sarah’s day often involves, dealing with sick students, staff and parental enquiries, as well as general day-to-day aspects.
-Therefore, if you contact Client Services, it will usually be Sarah answering your call.

 Sarah worked for BMI British Midland for 6 years before moving to Eon, then TravelSphere as Head of Resource Planning.